A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-Similarly in higher dimensions, for $n\ge 3$, we have groupoid maps, which, again, restrict to the identity on the set of objects, together with actions of the groupoid, $\CRS_1(\A,\B)$, on all of the totally disconnected groupoids, $\CRS_n(\A,\B)$, for $n \ge 2$.
+Similarly, for $n\ge 3$, we have groupoid maps, $\delta \colon \CRS_n(\A,\B) \to \CRS_{n-1}(\A,\B)$, which, again, restrict to the identity on the set of objects, together with actions of the groupoid, $\CRS_1(\A,\B)$, on all of the totally disconnected groupoids, $\CRS_n(\A,\B)$, for $n \ge 2$.
 This gives rise to a crossed complex, $\CRS(\A,\B)$, the \emph{internal hom} in the category of crossed complexes.
-Again for the details, see \cite[\S 9.3.i]{brown_higgins_sivera}.
+For details, see \cite[\S 9.3.i]{brown_higgins_sivera}.